intel/ai-reference-models/quickstart/spr_base/tensorflow/.docs/container_package.md

 ## Container Package

-The container package includes wheel for Tensorflow, a Dockerfile, and a script to build the container.
+The container package includes wheel for TensorFlow, a Dockerfile, and a script to build the container.

 ```
 <package dir>